ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/getDocumentation-spec.md

 ## Description

-Merlin has a command `document` that gets `odoc` documentation for symbols based on a cursor position or an optional identifier.
-This request allows documentation to be gotten using a classic Merlin workflow.
+ This custom request allows `odoc` documentation to be gotten without using Hover.

 ## Client capability